iRyoka/a-tensor-core-walks-into-a-bar/cuda-intro.md

 2. understanding and mitigating memory bound vs compute bound
 3. triton (CUDA kernels for the weak)
 4. nccl/torch.distributed beyond DDP

+## Attribution

+All images in this document were sourced from NVIDIA’s official CUDA introductory materials and belong to NVIDIA.
+Used here for educational/documentation purposes only.
+NVIDIA and CUDA are trademarks or registered trademarks of NVIDIA Corporation.
+No claim of ownership of the original images is being made.